aderaaij/totallystatical/readme.md

 # TotallyStatical site generator

-TotallyStatical is a barebone static site generator using Gulp to do all the heavy lifting.
+A barebone static site generator / rapid prototype tool leveraging the power of Gulp for all the heavy lifting.

 ### Requirements: